-We start in Lima, the capital city of Peru, founded by Francisco Pizarro.
+Elaine and I start in Lima, the capital city of Peru, founded by Francisco Pizarro.
 Nowadays, it’s touted as a worthwhile and safe visit, but it wasn’t then and there’s a swift departure.
+(Peru has rarely been politically stable since it won its independence, with the aid of Bolivar.)
 The buses are efficient and comfortable and even show movies.
 Well, one.
 We watch Analyse This six times.

 Next, the mysterious Nazca Lines.
 I’ve been obsessed with these ever since I saw the film Chariots of the Gods.
 Von Daniken believed that the only plausible explanation for this network of giant desert etchings is that they were created by aliens.
 You can only properly view the geometric figures, animal and plant drawings, from the air.

 A small plane flight has been booked for us, but there are only four places and I’m elbowed into the middle of the back seat by a very aggressive German.
 We’ve been warned that the plane banks steeply to get good views and there are plenty of thermals with the hot air too.
 The German is soon throwing up badly, proving that there is a God after all.
 (Or an alien).
 And one of the pilots takes pity on me and borrows my camera.
 That explains how I got some pictures, though no-one so far has come up with a a better solution to the origins of the lines.
 And Von Daniken's is a fascinating theory....

 Cuzco and Machu Picchu are almost obligatory on a trip to Peru.
 Warding off altitude sickness, here in the high Andes, is the first challenge.
 There are baskets of coca leaves scattered around our hotel; I’m not sure if they’re working, but they make my tongue go very numb.
 Cuzco is a tourist hub and trekking mecca, the South American Kathmandu, a gorgeous maze of red roofed houses ringed by mountains.